 Other activities in violation of laws and regulations, or business rules of TPEx.

+Where there is a violation of the preceding provisions, TPEx may suspend the service or terminate the agreement.

 Article 15 Users who are not an information company may apply for joint use of the cabinet with their affiliates.
 However, the limit on the number of joint users of each cabinet shall be determined by TPEx.